 Had Antifa stayed home and allowed liberals to protect speech, no matter how hateful or damaging, immigrants attending UC Berkeley could likely be facing raids by Immigration and Customs Enforcement or other federal agents trying to crack down on immigration under President Trump.

 Dan isn’t clear on this, but again it does pertain to motives of the protesters.
-Undocumented students are school-aged immigrants who entered the United States without inspection, or overstayed their visas There are legal uncertainties surrounding their continued stay in the USA.
-What Dan fails to point out is that many liberals are in support of programs like the one at UC Berkely – which you’ll note from its history started in 2010 under the Obama administration.
+Undocumented students are school-aged immigrants who entered the United States without inspection, or overstayed their visas.
+There are legal uncertainties surrounding their continued stay in the USA.
+What Dan fails to point out is that many liberals are in support of programs like the one at UC Berkely – which you’ll note from its history started in 2010 under, and opposing, the Obama administration and it’s attempts to deal with illegals.
+Where were AntiFa then?

 The point here is that if they really had evidence of Milo’s intent to cause undocumented students to be ‘outed’ it wouldn’t matter, as he doesn’t need to be on campus to do it.
 And if they thought the conservative body that organised the Milo visit were intent on doing it, they didn’t need a visit from Milo to do it.